lorenzo/slugger/README.md

 ## Requirements

-* CakePHP 2.0.x (check tags for older versions of CakePHP)
+* CakePHP 2.x (check tags for older versions of CakePHP)

 ## Usage

-    App::uses('SluggableRoute', 'Slugger.Lib');
+    App::uses('SluggableRoute', 'Slugger.Routing/Route');

-    Router::connect(/posts/:action/*,
-        array(),
+    Router::connect(/posts/:Post,
+        array('controller' => 'posts', 'action' => 'view'),
         array(
             'routeClass' => 'SluggableRoute',
             'models' => array('Post')
         )
     );

-In order for it to work, the named parameter needs to be named the model's name and the value needs to be the primaryKey value.
-Passing a cake url array such as
+As you can see, you need to match the special regex params `:Model` with the `models` key in the third argument.
+You can use as many models as you like.
+You don't need to change the usual urls produced by a cake bake, for example:

     array(
         'controller' => 'posts',
         'action' => 'view',
-        'Post' => 12
+        12
     )

-turns into a url string like `/posts/view/my-post-title`, then back into the proper request for your controller to handle by putting `'Post' => 12` back into the named parameters.
+turns into a url string like `/posts/my-post-title`, then back into the proper request for your controller to handle by putting `12` back into the the passed arguments.
 In your controller, get the post id by checking `passedArgs`.

-    function view() {
+    function view($id) {
-        $id = $this->passedArgs['Post'];
         $post = $this->Post->read(null, $id);
         // do controller stuff
     }